Inside Out: Thematic analysis

 A central theme of Inside Out is the consequences and portrayal of emotions and memories.
 Those depicted in the film are "honest" and "generous"; their goal is maintaining Riley's life.
 Natasha Moore of the Australian ABC News said of the film's theme: "[If] Riley's carefree life gets more complicated, ...
 Joy's attempts to deliver uninterrupted happiness become increasingly neurotic".
 Nicole Markotic said the film explores the relationship between "the many and the one", demonstrating people have "composite" personalities.
 The different components of one person's personality are vital for that person's "emotional and psychological balance".
 Depression and sadness are distinct in the film; this distinction is meant to "[offer] individuals strategies to avoid suppressing crucial feelings".
 Writing in the British Journal of Psychiatry, Hannah Marcarian and Paul O. Wilkinson said this validation of different emotions helps people express themselves.

 Ruth Bettelheim of USA Today wrote human responses to physical and social environments evolved over millions of years and are not yet fully understood, as shown by the film's omission of Riley's bodily sensations and their possible effect on mental states.
 Primatologist Louise Barrett said the film shows disconnection between characters who are not relating to each other or to their own emotions but moments of personal harmony lead to positive interpersonal connections.
 According to USA Todays Jamie Altman, Inside Out shows major environmental changes can be "difficult, but not impossible, to overcome", recommending it to college students experiencing homesickness or sadness.

 Lawsuits

 Three lawsuits followed Inside Outs release.
 Pediatrician Denise Daniels sued Disney and Pixar in 2017, claiming the film's personified emotions infringed on her pitch for a television series called The Moodsters.
 Two similar suits followed in 2018; author Carla J. Masterson sued Disney for infringing her books What's on the Other Side of the Rainbow? and The Secret of the Golden Mirror, and another was brought in the United States District Court for the Northern District of California by a Canadian student Damon Pourshian, who had made a film titled Inside Out.
-Pourshian's suit was approved by an Ontario court in 2021.
-The outcomes of these lawsuits are unknown and Daniels' was rejected.
+Approved by an Ontario court in 2021, his suit's outcome is unknown, and Daniels's and Masterson's were rejected.